akmtasdikulislam/doctors-portal/README.md

 - [Authenticate Using Google with JavaScript](https://firebase.google.com/docs/auth/web/google-signin?authuser=0) - This article helped me to understand how to authenticate using Google with JavaScript.

 - [Authenticate with Firebase using Password-Based Accounts using Javascript ](https://firebase.google.com/docs/auth/web/password-auth?authuser=0) - This article helped me to understand how to authenticate with Firebase using Password-Based Accounts using Javascript.

+- [Manage Users in Firebase](https://firebase.google.com/docs/auth/web/manage-users) - This article helped me to understand how to manage users (create and update user profile) in Firebase.

 - [Set Up with React | Font Awesome Docs](https://docs.fontawesome.com/web/use-with/react) - This article helped me to understand how to set up Font Awesome with React.